pablodecm/phd_thesis/src/102_chapter_2.md

 out, that filters out all candidate tracks under some pre-defined quality threshold and removes possible duplicates.
-Once the set of hits that define each track are found, their parameters are fitted again using a more detailed prediction step in the Kalman filter, thus obtaining more acurrate estimates for their origin, momentum and direction.
+Once the set of hits that define each track are found, their parameters are fitted again using a more detailed prediction step in the Kalman filter, thus obtaining more accurate estimates for their origin, momentum and direction.